TATOS-Technologies/web-dev-challenge/apr-22/task.md

 - Create APIs for basic blogging CRUD for the admin
 - APIs for the blog frontend (listing, readig blogs and comments)
 - public facing API for integration with a mobile app (same functionality as the blog webpage)
+- Search for articles
+- Categories for articles

 ## git
 Please work on seperate branches for major features.
 This is crucial for code review.